Milwaukee Public School

 Public School Excellence

 Wisconsin elementary and secondary schools have consistently been ranked among the best in the nation even though they spend less per pupil than most urban areas.
 In Milwaukee County, school districts are "unified," which means they include elementary, middle and high schools.
 In suburban counties, however, there can be separate school districts for elementary and high schools.
 In these situations, several elementary school districts will feed into a single high school district.
-Information about the public schools serving the area is provided on pages 38-45 of the current edition of Discover Milwaukee.
-Click on the "Order Copy Now" button below to receive your free copy, or read the digital edition.
-The state also publishes report cards for all public schools which can be viewed at: dpi.wi.gov/accountability/report-cards.
+Information about area public schools serving the area is provided on pages 38-45.
+The state also publishes report cards for all public schools.
+For more information, please see page 38.

 Wisconsin public schools rank 13th in the nation overall